 Prescott received the NH Scholars Champion award for his work in developing business partnerships to create work-based learning opportunities for students.
 Prescott has led new initiatives at VLACS to help bring real-world relevance to students’ learning and inspire them to begin exploring careers.

-Career Connections was recently launched to provide a platform where VLACS students could collaborate with professionals from an array of industries through live webinars.
+Career Connections was launched to provide a platform where VLACS students could collaborate with professionals from an array of industries through live webinars.
 Career Connections sessions offer an opportunity for students to engage with field experts to gain insight into how they can enter a career path.

 In addition to Career Connections, Prescott assisted in the planning and execution of VLACS's new badging program that awards students when they gain new knowledge and skills throughout a career-focused course or hands-on experience.
 Badges help students plan for life after graduation, wherever their journey takes them.
 They are designed to prepare students to earn industry-recognized certifications, enter a career path, or begin a college degree program with confidence.

 VLACS’s Program Manager for Instruction, Julie Reece, said Prescott makes all of their team's initiatives a reality.
 "To me, his work epitomizes VLACS's mission to give students the freedom to pursue their education on their own terms," Reece said.

 Prescott continues to demonstrate his commitment to developing relationships with businesses to provide educational experiences that help students achieve their academic and career goals.
 He addresses the emerging needs of businesses and the skills that business leaders envision for the future workforce.
 He ensures that VLACS is implementing a strong curriculum that is consistently evolving with students' needs.